bc-compsci-club/team-tech-project-website/docs/resources/learn.md

 #### Command Line

 - [**Conquering the Command Line**](http://conqueringthecommandline.com/book)
-  Learn to master and conquer the most valuable and useful command line tools for Unix and Linux based systems.
+  Learn to master and conquer the most valuable and useful command line tools for Unix and Linux based systems. _Contributed by Jake Teh Dog#2672_

 #### Shell Scripting